 Chiropractic Collections Services

-As a chiropractic collection service might tell you, collecting money from existing patients can be just as important, if not more, than getting new patients.
+As our team might tell you, collecting money from existing patients can be just as important, if not more, than getting new patients.
 A collection agency may be able to help chiropractors recover money that is owed to them.
 Not only can this help to maintain the business, but it prevents in-house staff from becoming part-time debt collectors.

 Primary Reasons for Non-Payment